Shingles – Diagnosis, Symptoms and Treatment

 Once the virus reactivates, it typically travels down one or more dermatomes – nerve tracts on either side of the body.
 This typically involves the chest or abdomen.
 It can also affect the ophthalmic division of the trigeminal nerve – resulting in visual loss.
 These cases require urgent ophthalmology consultation and intravenous antiviral medications.

-Shingles is a very common condition that is frequently evaluated in the primary care clinic.
+Shingles is a prevalent condition that is frequently evaluated in the primary care clinic.
 This disease may require referral to a dermatology specialist.

 The incidence of Shingles is about 4 cases per 1,000 Americans each year.
-In people age 60 and older, the incidence is approximately 10 cases per 1,000 Americans each year.
+In people aged 60 and older, the incidence is approximately 10 cases per 1,000 Americans each year.

 The most common symptom of include: